Special Opportunities – Arts Forward

 Other biographical info should not be included.
 Commission funds may not be used to pay board members.

-• Proof of TN Residency (A copy of applicant’s Tennessee voter registration card, or a legal and valid Tennessee driver’s license)
+• Proof of TN Residency (a copy of applicant’s Tennessee voter registration card, or a legal and valid Tennessee driver’s license)

 Review Process